Atharva-099/Weather-API-Tech-Assessment-PM-Accelerator-/README.md

 Once the server is running, open your browser and go to: http://127.0.0.1:5000/

-Features:

-Enter a city name to get the current weather (temperature, humidity, wind speed, and description).
+FEATURES:

+Current Weather & Forecast:
-Option to view a 5-day weather forecast.
+The app displays real-time weather information and, after a brief delay, offers the option to view a 5-day forecast.

-An info button redirects to PM Accelerator.

-API Used:

-OpenWeatherMap API for fetching weather data.
+CRUD Operations:
+The application includes additional UI routes to manage weather data records:

+Create: Add new weather records with city name, a date range, and temperature.

+Read: View all stored weather records.

+Update: Edit existing records.

+Delete: Remove records (with a confirmation prompt).